 Event planning and counter terrorism considerations

-Torfaen County Borough Council, Gwent Police and Wales Extremism & Counter Terrorism Unit are working together to provide event organisers with advice and support on how to mitigate the threat from terrorism when planning an event in the Torfaen County Borough area.
-Although we think our event is safe, the threat from terrorism is real and unfortunately increasingly unpredictable, with public spaces and crowded areas being an attractive target for terrorists.
+Torfaen County Borough Council, Gwent Police and Wales Counter Terrorism Policing Unit are working together to provide event organisers with advice and support on how to mitigate the threat from terrorism when planning an event in the Torfaen County Borough area.
+Although generally events are safe, the threat from terrorism is real and unfortunately increasingly unpredictable, with public spaces and crowded areas being an attractive target for terrorists.

-For current threat level in the UK please visit: https://www.gov.uk/terrorism-national-emergency
+For current threat level in the UK please visit: Current UK Threat Level

-- Larger events such as large music events/festivals/food festivals/Sports Stadia etc., a fully worked Event Security Plan with regular exercises would be required.
+- Larger events such as large music events/festivals/food festivals/Sports Stadia etc., should complete a detailed Event Security Plan and validate the plan with regular exercises.

 You may be familiar with putting together a plan for your event and will know how to address many of the requirements around safety, but you may not be so familiar with security issues and terrorism in particular.
 Here are some of the things we would like you to consider when putting your plan together, this is not an exhaustive list and at the end of this document we have signposted you to websites where more information can be obtained.